LassoSoft/LassoGuide/lasso_guide_source/databases/odbc-data-sources.rst

    of data that needs to travel between Lasso and the data source.

--  When an ``-add`` or ``-update`` action is performed on a database, the data from the added or updated record is available inside the associated block of the `inline` method.
+-  When an ``-add`` or ``-update`` action is performed on a database, the data from the added or updated record is available inside the capture block of the `inline` method.
 If the ``-returnField`` parameter is used, then only those fields specified should be returned from an ``-add`` or ``-update`` action.
    Setting ``-maxRecords=0`` can be used as an indication that no record should be returned.

 -  SQL statements that are generated using visitor-defined data should be screened carefully for unwanted commands such as "DROP" or "GRANT".